code-423n4/2023-12-revolutionprotocol/README.md

 The top piece is auctioned off every day as an ERC721 [VerbsToken](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsToken.sol) via the [AuctionHouse](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/VerbsAuctionHouse.sol).

 A portion of the auction proceeds is split with the creator(s) of the art piece, and the rest is sent to the owner of the auction contract.
-The winner of the auction receives an ERC721 of the art piece, and the creator receives an amount of ERC20 governance tokens and ether.
+The winner of the auction receives an ERC721 of the art piece.
+The creator receives an amount of ERC20 governance tokens and a share of the winning bid.

 The ERC20 tokens the creator receives is calculated by the [TokenEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution-contracts/src/TokenEmitter.sol).
 Both the ERC721 and the ERC20 governance token have voting power to vote on art pieces in the **CultureIndex**.